ERNEST K. SMITH USNC-URSI STUDENT PRIZE PAPER COMPETITION

 - The length of the paper must not exceed 25 double-spaced pages, including figures.
 The text and caption font must be 12-point Times Roman.
 In using the Radio Science manuscript format, line numbers are not required, nor is it essential to start each Section on a new page.

 - University students in normal pursuit of a B.S., M.S., or Ph.D. degree are eligible to enter a paper in the competition.
-The student must be enrolled in a U.S. college or university as of September 17, 2018.
+The student must be enrolled in a U.S. college or university - EXTENDED to MONDAY, SEPTEMBER 24, 2018 .

 - Each student may submit only one paper to the Student Paper Competition.
 In addition, the paper must be the unaided work of only one student.
 The usual guidance provided to a student by a research advisor and/or supervising professor is consistent with this rule, as is the co-authorship of the paper by the advisor or professor.
 In case of co-authorship, a letter from each advisor stating his/her level of contribution explicitly must accompany the paper upon submission.
 This letter should be appended as the last page of the PDF file of the paper.

-- A paper which is submitted to a journal before September 17, 2018, is ineligible.
+- A paper which is submitted to a journal before has EXTENDED to MONDAY, SEPTEMBER 24, 2018 , is ineligible.
 However, each student is encouraged to submit his/her paper to a journal after this date.

 - The three finalists in the USNC-URSI Student Paper Competition are requested to present their papers in both the regular session and at the Plenary event since the finalists are generally selected after the program for the NRSM has been finalized.